chasedenecke/helloWorldApi/README.md

 # Deploying

 To deploy, you'll need to add a `.env` file to the root of the project with two variables: `ARTIFACTS_BUCKET`, which specifies the S3 bucket to which the deploy script will upload your artifacts to, and `ENV` which specifies the environment you are deploying to.
+If you don't already have an S3 bucket to deploy build artifacts to, you'll have to create one.

+Afterwards, run `npm run deploy`.

 The deployed stack will consist of an AWS::Lambda::Function, an AWS::ApiGateway::RestApi, and a variety of permission resources and stages.

-You'll need to have AWS credentials set up and the aws CLI installed to run this command successfully.
+You'll need to have AWS credentials set up and the aws CLI installed to successfully run the deploy script.

 # Using the Deployed API